Ethenyl/Ethenyl.github.io/_posts/2020-10-01-an-alternative-git-branching-model.md

 ## Release branches 📦

-Once your development branch reach a point where all the expected features and bug fixes are implemented, it might be the right time to perform a release.
+Once your development branch reaches a point where all the expected features and bug fixes are implemented, it might be the right time to perform a release.

 A release branch can also be used to perform last minute bug fixes (that you may or may not cherry pick into the development branch) and feature implementation.